mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 Run-time
 ~~~~~~~~

-A typical run of the zinb method takes ~4 minutes for a combined wig file with 6 conditions, 3 replicates per condition.
+A typical run of the ZINB method takes ~5 minutes to analze a combined wig
+file with 6 conditions, 3 replicates per condition.
+It will, of
+course, run more slowly if you have many more conditions.

 |